 Now for the next step: drawing on the Canvas.
-You'll arrange things so that when you touch the canvas, you get a dot at the spot where you touch.
+You'll add blocks so that when you touch the canvas, you get a dot at the spot where you touch.
 If you drag your finger slowly along the canvas, it draws a line.

 You've already seen button click events.
 Clicks are simple, because there's nothing to know about the click other than that it happened.
 Other event handlers such as when ...
 Touched need information about the event.
 In App Inventor, this information is expressed as the value of arguments associated with the event handler.
 For the when ...
 Touched event, the first two arguments stand for the x and y coordinates of where the touch happened.
 We'll save touchedSprite for a later tutorial.

-- For this touch event, make the canvas draw a small circle at the point with coordinates (x, y).
-Drag out a call DrawingCanvas.DrawCircle command from the canvas drawer and place it in the do section of when DrawingCanvas.Touched.
+- For this touch event, make the Canvas draw a small circle at the point with coordinates (x, y).
+Drag out a call DrawingCanvas.DrawCircle block from the Canvas drawer and place it in the do section of when DrawingCanvas.Touched.